bend/CPPWrappers/README.md

 #### Install instructions

-You can either install the 2 libraries or install them one by one.
-Each library is independant and does not require the other one to run

-- To install the 2 libraries at once, go to the project directory and create a build direcory and type:
+To install the library go to the project directory and type de following:

-		cd build
+		mkdir build
-  		cmake ../
-  		sudo make && make install

-- To install one of the 2 libraries go the the library folder (System, Socket or Fs) create a build directory and type:

 		cd build
   		cmake ../
   		sudo make && make install